kyscg/kyscg.github.io/_reads/favouritebooks.md

 - Open by Andre Agassi
 - Fermat's Last Theorem by Simon Singh
 - The Story of Civilization series by Will Durant
+- A Short History of Nearly Everything by Bill Bryson

 ## Academic